Tochukz/Entity-Framework/Beginning-Entity-Framework-Core2.0/readme.md

 ```
 Remember to remove the username and password in the generated DbContext and not commit it to version control.

+__Useful Flags__
+Here are some useful flag for the Scaffold-DbContext command in the Package Manager Console
+* `-Force` to overwrite your existing DbContext and Entities.
+* `-UseDatabaseNames` to retain your database column name case.
+* `-Context` to specify the name you want for your DB Context

 __Using dotnet CLI__
 Entity framework can  also be setup using `dotnet` and `dotnet-ef` CLI tools.
 1. Install the required packages from you terminal using `dotnet`